 Remote work was a trend and became an urgent need.
-The whole world was not ready to solve such several pressing issues at the same time, but the first wave of panic and uncertainty is already over.
+The whole world was not ready to solve such several pressing issues simultaneously.
+Still, the first wave of panic and uncertainty is already over.
 All that remains for us is to adapt and hire and interview potential candidates remotely.
-In this article, we will tell you how to keep your appointments in order, feel productive, and work from home.
+This article will tell you how to keep your appointments in order, feel productive, and work from home.

 How to Effectively Manage Your Appointments Despite Your Location

 It is not easy to switch to remote work, especially if you have long been accustomed to your office environment.
 Moreover, people with whom you will interact remotely may also feel like fish out of water.
 Therefore, a competent approach to appointing and conducting interviews is even more critical.

 The easiest, oldest, most logical, and effective way to keep track of your appointments is to see them before your eyes regularly.
 Plus, there are other tasks you need to do today.
 We recommend not reinventing the wheel and write down all your tasks in a regular notebook.
 Once you’ve done that, you can transfer all your tasks to Google Calendar and plan every hour, but you need to keep in mind that sometimes plans can change.

 We are handling nearly every business we have with the help of software nowadays.
 We’ve grown so accustomed to technology that we’d feel like we lack an arm if we weren’t allowed to use some apps or services.
 So software, once again, comes to the rescue to arrange your appointments while working remotely.
 The right appointment scheduling software for your remote business can save you a lot of trouble and increase your efficiency tremendously.

 Determine the Average Time You Need to Conduct an Interview